Strategy Maps = a Structure for Intentional Change

 - Community Alliance for Safety & Peace, City of Salinas

-- Four Cities for Peace: 21st Century Gonzalez Youth, City of Gonzalez
+- Four Cities for Peace: 21st Century Gonzales Youth, City of Gonzales

 - Health in All Policies (HiAP)